dkoutsou/DL-AtlasKaggle/README.md

 - "batch_size": batch size to use
 - "use_weighted_loss": (optional, default: false) whether to use class weigths to weight to loss function.
 - "input_size": (optional, default: 512) if you want to resize the input images to "input_size"x"input_size"
-- "use_f1_loss": (optional, default: false) whether to use f1 loss instead of cross-entropy loss
+- "f1_loss": (optional, default: false) whether to use f1 loss instead of cross-entropy loss
+- "focal_loss": : (optional, default: false) whether to use focal loss instead of cross-entropy loss
+- "augment": (optional, default: false) whether to use the augmented dataset

 Then to launch training use the following command: <br/>
 `python code/mains/train_main.py -c path/to/config/<json file to be used>`